sortitionfoundation/stratification-app/README.md

  To use poetry (as we suggest above) to control dependencies, you need *pyproject.toml*

- To create exectuables using pyinstaller (as we describe below), you need *hook-mip.py*
+ To create exectuables using pyinstaller (as we describe below), you need *hook-mip.py* to deal with [this error](https://github.com/coin-or/python-mip/issues/198).

 Executables
 ---------

 You can download executables from the latest releases page.

 If you want to make an executable yourself, use [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/).
-The following command, run in the root of the repo, creates a single file executable at `dist/script` - you can rename it to whatever you want.
-You can then give it to someone running on the same **platform** as you, and they can run it immediately
+The following set of commands, run in the root of the repo, create a single file executable in the folder `dist`.

-The command is:

 ```
 git pull